 - 3. Data We Receive From Third Parties

 - 3.1.
-We receive data from third parties such as MailChimp (for marketing email automation), Google Analytics, Facebook Pixel and HotJar (for collecting behavioural information on our website), and Braintree & PayPal (for payment collection).
+We receive data from third parties such as MailChimp (for marketing email automation), Google Analytics, Facebook Pixel and HotJar (for collecting behavioural information on our website), Braintree & PayPal (for payment collection), and select marketing partners such as The Daily Mail.
 For more information on how these companies handle your personal data, please refer to their privacy policies.